JoshGibsonUOH/ARCHOSC-Lab10/README.md

 </body>
 </html>

-You are now free to start writing a CI YAML in the box provided.
+You are now free to start writing YAML in the box provided.
 To do this we are going to work through step-by-step, with each section being explained individually.
 Your YAML file should look like the paired screenshots when you complete each section.

-The YAML commands shown here are also colour coded, parts of the command shown in orange are the YAML commands themselves, and can’t be changed, parts of the command shown in blue are the parts of the command that you can change as you see fit.

 As we mentioned in the lecture, your YAML should be split into three sections:

 The name of your CICD pipeline, the run conditions of the CICD pipeline and then the jobs that your pipeline will complete.
-We are going to start with the same of the pipeline.
+We are going to start with the name of the pipeline.

 This is not the name of the file that we altered earlier but is instead a name of the action you are creating, this is what will show in the GitHub GUI when your action has been completed – we do this by entering